Generic Name and Formulations:

 IV doses: infuse over ≥60mins.
 Serious infections: 600mg IM every 24hrs or 600mg–1g IV every 8–12hrs.
 More severe infections: 600mg IM every 12hrs (or more often), or doses up to max 8g/day IV have been used for life-threatening infections.
 Subconjunctival inj: 75mg subconjunctivally will result in ocular fluid levels of antibiotic with MICs sufficient for most susceptible pathogens.
 Severe renal impairment: give 25–30% of recommended dose.

 <1month: not established.
 IV doses: infuse over ≥60mins. ≥1month: Serious infections: 10mg/kg IM every 24hrs.
 More severe infections: 10mg/kg IM every 12hrs or more often.
 Depending on severity of infection, may also give 10–20mg/kg/day IV in divided doses.

 Clostridium difficile associated diarrhea.

 Risk of severe colitis (may be fatal); consider C. difficile-associated diarrhea (CDAD) in all patients presenting with diarrhea after use; discontinue if CDAD suspected/confirmed or if significant diarrhea occurs.
 Not for treating minor bacterial or viral infections, or meningitis.
 History of GI disease (esp. colitis).
 History of asthma or significant allergies.
 Severe renal impairment.
 Hepatic dysfunction.
 Monitor liver, kidney, and blood counts with prolonged and high-dose therapy.
-Premature infants (Gasping Syndrome from benzyl alcohol).
-Pregnancy (Cat.C).
+Premature or low-birth weight infants (gasping syndrome from benzyl alcohol).
+Pregnancy.
 Nursing mothers: not recommended.

 Concomitant erythromycin: not recommended.
 May potentiate neuromuscular blocking agents.